AgenticData: An Agentic Data Analytics System for Heterogeneous Data: Introduction

-To overcome these limitations, we explore semantic data analytics for both unstructured and structured data using NL queries.
+To address these limitations, we explore semantic data analytics for both unstructured and structured data using NL queries.
 Recent advancements in AI agents \cite{shen2025mindmachinerisemanus, xagent2023, huang-chang-2023-towards, smolagents} have enabled these agents to write code, search for relevant information online, and handle complex tasks.
-However, general AI agents are not tailored for collaborative multi-agent systems in data analysis tasks, which leads to lower quality results in these scenarios.
+However, general AI agents are not specifically designed for collaborative multi-agent systems in data analytics tasks, which results in lower-quality outcomes in these scenarios.
 The challenges in developing an agentic data analytics system include:

-\textbf{Challenge 1:} How can we efficiently discover task-specific datasets from vast data repositories in production environments?
-For example, bank production systems contain thousands of datasets, but many lack detailed metadata and schema documentation, making it difficult to pinpoint relevant datasets for analytical tasks.
+\textbf{Challenge 1:} How can we efficiently discover query-specific datasets from vast data repositories in production environments?
+For example, bank production systems contain thousands of diverse datasets, but many lack detailed metadata and schema documentation.

 \textbf{Challenge 2:} How can we develop logically correct and valid semantic plans for an NL query?
-Given ten primitive relational and semantic operators, the number of possible plans expands to trillions of variations, turning the task of finding one correct solution into a search for a needle in a haystack.
+With dozens of primitive relational and semantic operators, the number of possible plans expands to trillions of variations, making the task of finding the correct solution akin to searching for a needle in a haystack.

-\textbf{Challenge 3:} How can we optimize and execute a semantic plan to minimize LLM costs while maintaining high accuracy?
+\textbf{Challenge 3:} How can we detect plan errors and provide effective feedback to enhance plan accuracy?
+Since LLMs may introduce hallucinations, effectively detecting plan errors and efficiently storing and reusing these errors to provide feedback for improving plan accuracy is challenging.